Use these tips to write an effective hotel COVID-19 safety measure statement. (With examples!)

 - Link to more detailed information.
 Provide a quick overview on the homepage and then redirect readers to another page for further information.

-- Break safety measures down according to category.
+- Break safety measures down by category.
 That makes it easier for people to find specific information they’re looking for – whether that’s guest room safety or measures taken in shared spaces.

 - Complement descriptions with clear imagery.
 That makes it easier to understand and visualize efforts.
 It’s also helpful for non-English speakers.